-It began with a journey…
+It all started with a journey

 … A journey driven by scientific curiosity, desire to change the world, business sense and public spirit in addition to unusual commitment and willpower